Did you know the first MOOC (Massive Open Online Course) was released in 2006?

 All of these can help motivate students to continue studying and, therefore, combat low completion rates!

-Therefore, VR could be a great way to eliminate some of the downsides of MOOCs.
+Therefore, the Metaverse could be a great way to eliminate some of the downsides of MOOCs.

 Created by Freepik

-What examples of VR MOOCs are currently available?
+What examples of Metaverse MOOCs are currently available?

-Pairing VR in MOOCs is still relatively new so there are still only a few examples.
+Pairing the Metaverse with MOOCs is still relatively new so there are still only a few examples.